webjazznl/hsjs-dev-env/README.md

 # hsjs-dev-env
-My own dev environment for javascript
+My own dev environment for javascript based on pluralsight course with Cory Henry